nft-editor-multimodal/nft-editor-multimodal/README.md

 # near-nft-editor
-interactive multimedia nft editor for near.org
+Multiplatform editor for interactive multimedia reprogrammable multimodal NFTs for near.org and more.